Pro-OSS/LaB-iOS/Pods/IBAnimatable/README.md

 * **Presentation design in IB**: flip, cover, zoom, dropdown etc.
 * **Activity indicator design in IB**: ball beat, ball rotate, cube transition, Pacman etc.

 ![StoryboardPreview](https://raw.githubusercontent.com/IBAnimatable/IBAnimatable-Misc/master/IBAnimatable/Storyboard.jpg)

-This is the full design in a Storyboard in Interface Builder.
+Here is the full design in a Storyboard in Interface Builder.

 With `IBAnimatable`, we can design a UI in Interface Builder like what we can do in Sketch, and prototype animations in a Swift playground like what we can do in Framer.
 Also, we can use the output of the design directly in the production ready App.

 As a designer, we love Sketch, which is a simple but yet super powerful tool to create UI.
 However, Sketch can't design interaction, navigation, transition and animation, and we may need another tool like Framer to design some of them.
 Moreover, to make an App Store ready App, we need to use Xcode and Interface Builder to implement the UI and animations.
 To speed up the process and minimize the waste, we create `IBAnimatable` to make Interface Builder designable and animatable.

+## Swift 3
+IBAnimatable 3.0 is the latest major release of IBAnimatable.
+This version follows Swift 3 [API Design Guidelines](https://swift.org/documentation/api-design-guidelines/) and contains a lot of breaking changes from version 2.x.
+Please check out [IBAnimatable 3.0 Migration Guide](Documentation/IBAnimatable 3.0 Migration Guide.md) for more information about how to migrate your project to 3.0.

+If you are using Xcode 8 with Swift 3, please use the latest tagged 3.x release.

-## Swift 2.3
+## Swift 2.2 or 2.3?
-This branch (swift2) is used for Swift 2.2 / 2.3.
-Main features will be added in master branch (supports Swift 3).
-If you have fixed bugs for Swift 2.3, please pull request to this branch.

-You can also check out [swift2.3 branch](https://github.com/IBAnimatable/IBAnimatable/tree/swift2.3) for Swift 2.3 support.
+If you are using Xcode 7.3.1 with Swift 2.2 please use IBAnimatable 2.7.
+If you are using Xcode 8 with Swift 2.3, please use the latest tagged 2.x release (version 2.8.1).
+If you find any issue and create a PR for Swift 2.3, please PR to `swift2` branch.

 ## Languages
 [中文](Documentation/README.zh.md)